-with increasing $1/m_V$.
-This is an interesting observation; however, the behavior (\ref{eq:eq5}) does not satisfy the expected asymptotics $\alpha_{V p}\to 0$ as $m_V\to\infty$.
+with increasing $1/M_V$.
+This is an interesting observation; however, the behavior (\ref{eq:eq5a}) does not satisfy the expected asymptotics $\alpha_{Vp}\to 0$ as $M_V\to\infty$.

-In fact, in perturbative QCD, the $p\to V$ coupling is proportional to the strong coupling $\alpha_s$ and the separation of the corresponding quarks.
-This separation (in zero approximation) is proportional to $1/m_V$, or $1/m_Q$, where $m_Q$ is the \textit{current} quark mass.
+In fact, in pQCD, the $p\to V$ scattering amplitude is driven by the strong coupling $\alpha_s$ and the separation of the corresponding quarks.
+This separation (in zero approximation) is proportional to $1/M_V$, or $1/m_Q$, where $m_Q$ is the \textit{current} quark mass.

 Taking the \textit{current} quark masses as $m_s = 0.1~\mathrm{GeV}$, $m_c = 1.3~\mathrm{GeV}$, and $m_b = 4.2~\mathrm{GeV}$, along with the constant $\Lambda=350~\mathrm{MeV}$~\cite{ParticleDataGroup:2024cfk}, and inserting